daniel-koertvelyessy/testware/README.md

 After completing the installation of your testWare instance you can run the web based installer at `domain.tld/installer`

 The web-installer initiates your company, location, users and employees.
 This step is optional as you can achieve these steps within the backend of testWare.

+## Start working with testWare
+You may start to build your enviorment with locations and equipment.
+See [firstSteps.md](firstSteps.md) for help and guidances.

 ---